Serbian producers exporting duty-free to the EU since 2000

 Exports from Serbia

-- The value of exports to the EU accounts for 67% of total Serbian exports in 2018, with constant upward trend.
+- The value of exports to the EU accounts for nearly 65% of total Serbian exports in 2019, with a steady increase over the past years.

 Imports to Serbia